Sine-Liouville gravity as a Vertex Model on Planar Graphs: Discussion

 \section{Discussion}

-In this paper we proposed a microscopic realisation of the sine-Liouville gravity based on a ``dilute'' vertex model on dynamical lattice which represents a one-parameter generalisation of the six-vertex model considered earlier.
-We extracted the phase diagram of the theory from the classical spectral curve of the dual large-$N$ matrix model and gave a QFT interpretation of the critical points, helped by the phase diagram of the sine-Gordon model on a flat surface.
+In this paper we proposed a microscopic realisation of the sine-Liouville gravity based on a ``dilute'' vertex model on a dynamical lattice which represents a one-parameter generalisation of the six-vertex model considered earlier.
+We extracted the phase diagram of the theory from the classical spectral curve of the dual large-$N$ matrix model and gave a QFT interpretation of the critical points, guided by the phase diagram of the sine-Gordon model on a flat surface.
 In particular, we identified the gravitational equivalent of the massless flow in the sine-Gordon model with imaginary coupling constant.

-$\circ$ As in any theory of 2D gravity, the phase structure is determined by the phase structure of the matter field on a flat surface.
-The Liouville direction of the target space is related to the length scale in the matter QFT.
-Varying the cosmological constant $\mu$ one can explore different scales.
-The behaviour at small/large $\mu$ of the free energy tell us about the IR/UV fixed points of the matter QFT, respectively.
-In the case of sine-Gordon matter in the repulsive regime $4\pi \le \b_{\mathrm{SG}}<8\pi$ considered here, the two non-trivial critical points are related by a massless flow parametrised by negative temperature coupling, $ -\infty <t <0$.
-The vicinity of $t=0$ is described by a gaussian matter field compactified on a circle of radius $R_\uv=R$ and perturbed by a relevant sine-Liouville term with $\b_{\mathrm{SG}} ^2 = 4\pi/ R_\uv$.
-The vicinity of $t\to-\infty$ is described again by a gaussian matter field but compactified at a different radius $R_\ir= 1-R$ and perturbed by an irrelevant sine-Liouville term with $ \b_{\mathrm{SG}} ^2 = 4\pi/ R_\ir$.

-$\circ$ While the QFT description of the universal properties in the bulk is well understood, this is not so for the boundary phenomena.
-Microscopically the boundary condition for the disk partition function \re{WIIb} is that of fixed height for the height model of section \ref{sect:7vmWS}.
-For the moment we do not know how to formulate this boundary condition in the world-sheet theory except in the case $\l=0$ where the vertex model is equivalent to the $O(2)$ model and the boundary condition is of FZZT \cite{Fateev:2000ik,Teschner:2001ab} type.
-One of the possible approaches to construct the world-sheet boundary theory is through the boundary ground ring \cite{Bershadsky:1992ub}.
-The functional equations for the boundary correlators imposed by the boundary ground ring have a microscopic interpretation within the loop gas \cite{Kostov:2003hq,Kostov:2003cy,Kostov:2004cd} and can be generalised to $\l>0$ in a straightforward manner \cite{Andre-Ivan-Mateus}.

-$\circ$ Here we studied the near critical behaviour of the vertex model with a single thermal coupling coupled to the vacancies.
-This is the simplest of an infinite hierarchy of multicritical points.
-On the flat lattice, the multicritical phases of the vertex model are the same as the $O(n)$ loop model \cite{Zamolodchikov:1986db}.
-The multicritical phases and their microscopic construction for $\l =0$ have been studied in \cite{Kostov:1992pn}.
+We conclude with several remarks.